 Daily Fleet Status are issued daily to the operator, if required, at the end of the day using respective format.
 This summarizes the aircraft serviceability within the 24 hours period.

+In addition to the aircraft monitoring, CAMO planner shall monitor all AMP Temporary Revision expiry status in AERONET and advise CAMM or Deputy CAMM to ensure that all AMP with Temporary Revision has been submitted to CAAM for approval.

 MAINTENANCE FORECAST